-In 2012, 1.7 million youth will switch accounts in Greece causing operators to lose $536 million.
-The key to increasing the bottom line is not in acquiring new subscribers but in reducing churn.
+In 2012, 2.3 million youth will switch accounts in the Netherlands causing operators to lose $1 billion.
+With penetration rates of over 100%, the key to increasing the bottom line is not in acquiring new subscribers but in reducing churn.
 Mobile apps and services such as mobile money driven by mobile internet will be the key to growth on the country’s youth mobile market.
 Among handset brands, Apple’s iPhone dominates youth wishlist.
-However, there are pockets of supporters for BlackBerry and even Nokia among youth in Greece.
+However, there are pockets of supporters for BlackBerry and even Nokia among youth in the Netherlands.

 Handset and service purchase decisions are driven by social factors such as word-of-mouth recommendations from friends.
-Mobile brands need to identify what factors influence youth in Greece.
+Mobile brands need to identify what factors influence youth in the Netherlands.
 Marketing and innovation need to be driven by grassroots effort that begin with insights from the youth market and end up with engagement programs or co-creation ventures.
-For actionable insights into youth mobile culture in Greece contact mobileYouth 2012 Report.
+For actionable insights into youth mobile culture in the Netherlands contact mobileYouth 2012 Report.